• Skip to main content

 For more healthy, comforting and warming soups, try these recipes!

-• Chicken and Sweetcorn Soup
+Quick Chicken and Corn Soup

-• Mexican Soup with Chicken and Vegetables
+Mexican Soup with Chicken and Vegetables

 Tried this recipe?
 Please leave a star ⭐⭐⭐⭐⭐ rating or leave a review below and let me know how you went!